viktorsapozhok/viktorsapozhok.github.io/_posts/2021-05-30-kubernetes-cronjob-tutorial.md

   failedJobsHistoryLimit: 2
 ```

-Now putting it all together, we get following:
+Now putting it all together, we get the following [Makefile][8] setup:

 ```makefile
 JOB ?=